Episode 419: Setting up a PMO in 100 Days (Free)

 Project Management Professional (PMP)® Exam: PMP Exam training :

 Is your company thinking about setting up a PMO and nobody, not even you, have the experience to do it?
+If you can't ask the right project planning questions, how can you create a successful PMO?

 That is not a problem.